-Icy floodwaters burst through major dam in India’s northeast, killing at least 31 people
+Glacial lake that sent deadly floods through Indian towns was identified as dangerous in 2019

-NEW DELHI (AP) — A flood that burst through a major hydroelectric dam in India’s Himalayan northeast killed at least 31 people, officials said Friday, as ice-cold water swept through mountain towns, washing away houses and bridges and forcing thousands of people to leave their homes.
+NEW DELHI (AP) — A major hydroelectric dam that failed in India’s Himalayan northeast, sending icy floodwaters through mountain towns and killing at least 31 people, had been identified by state officials, researchers and environmental activists as dangerous years before the disaster.

 The flood began shortly after midnight Wednesday, when a glacial lake high in the mountains overflowed after a heavy rainfall.
-The waters cracked open a 6-year-old dam that was the largest in the Indian state of Sikkim, and then cascaded through towns in the Lachan Valley below.
+The waters crashed into the largest dam in the state of Sikkim, cracking its concrete before cascading through towns in the Lachan Valley below and sweeping away people, houses, roads and bridges.

 It was the latest deadly flood to hit northeast India in a year of unusually heavy monsoon rains.
-Nearly 50 people died in flash floods and landslides in August in nearby Himachal Pradesh state, record rains in July killed more than 100 people over two weeks in northern India.
+Nearly 50 people died in flash floods and landslides in August in nearby Himachal Pradesh state, and record rains in Northern India killed more than 100 people over two weeks in July.

-A report compiled by the Sikkim State Disaster Management Authority in 2019 had identified Lhonak Lake as “highly vulnerable” to flooding that could cause extensive damage to life and property in downstream areas, warning of the risk of flash floods that could break through dams.
+The design and placement of the 6-year-old dam were controversial from the time it was built, part of an Indian push to expand hydropower energy.
+Local activists argued that extreme weather caused by climate changes makes dam-building in the Himalayas too dangerous, and warned that the dam’s design didn’t include enough safety measures.

-The design and placement of the Teesta-3 dam were controversial from the time it was built, part of an Indian government push to expand hydropower energy.
-Local activists argued that extreme weather caused by climate changes makes dam-building in the Himalayas too dangerous.
+A report compiled by the Sikkim State Disaster Management Authority in 2019 had identified the lake the dam was built to contain as “highly vulnerable” to flooding that could cause extensive damage to life and property in downstream areas, warning of the risk of flash floods that could break through dams.

-A 2021 study by researchers in India, the United States and Switzerland warned that the dam posed a growing risk of catastrophic floods as a warming climate causes the glaciers that feed it to melt faster.
+Lhonak Lake has been rising quickly over recent years, as the glaciers that feed it melt faster due to climate change.
+A 2021 study by researchers in India, the United States and Switzerland warned that rising waters, and the steep slopes that surround the lake, made a catastrophic flood more likely.

 “Despite being the biggest project in the state, there were no early warning systems installed even though the glacier overflowing was a known risk,” said Himanshu Thakkar of the non-governmental organization South Asian Network for Rivers, Dams and People.